astrivant/polyad/docs/deployment/operator.md

 Failed API writes leave their notification pending.
 Events carry resource keys, never precomputed mutations, so an old notification cannot replay an old spec.
 Finalizer changes, rewrites and status updates pass through the same guarded queue.
-A stopped or disconnected replica cannot keep starting writes once its renewal budget expires.
-Leases are cooperative coordination, not an atomic transaction across Kubernetes objects: an arbitrarily delayed server-side write or a process paused between its ownership check and request cannot be absolutely fenced by a Lease alone.
-Resource versions, UID preconditions and deterministic child names limit stale mutations; this is not an exactly-once execution guarantee.
+A stopped or disconnected replica stops starting writes when its renewal budget expires.
+Lease checks coordinate dispatch; a request already sent or delayed after its ownership check can still reach the API.
+Resource versions, UID preconditions and deterministic child names constrain stale mutations at the server.
+Applications handle retries and duplicate side effects.

 Dragonfly also caches duplicate notifications.
 The Helm chart depends on the [upstream Dragonfly operator](https://github.com/dragonflydb/dragonfly-operator),